JeffersonGibin/JeffersonGibin/README.md

 ## Hi there 👋

-I'm a Software Engineer driven by a daily quest for knowledge.
+I'm a Software Engineer in search of knowledge every day
 - 💻 Passionate about software development.
 - 🏗️ Enthusiast of Software Architecture.
 - 🌐 Enthusiast of Solution Architecture.